raleel/cfi-srd-pt/0005_Skills.md

 #### Bureaucracy (INT x2)

 Understanding administrative procedures, records, and unspoken conventions are covered by the Bureaucracy skill.
 It is used to interact with officials or discover pertinent civic information.
-Depending on the sophistication of their culture, bureaucrats need not necessarily be literate.
+Depending on the sophistication of their culture, bureaucrats need not necessarily be Alfabetizado.
 However, their Bureaucracy skill cannot exceed the score of the Idioma or Literacy skill in which they work.
 Whenever red-tape or administrative landscapes need to be Navegaçãod, a Bureaucracy roll is necessary.

 #### Channel (INT+CHA)